astrieanna/TypeCheck.jl/README.md

 ### `check_return_types`: do the return types of your functions depend on the types, not the values of your arguments?

 It is considered good style in Julia to have the return type of functions depend only on their argument types, not on the argument values.
-This function trys to check that you did so.
+This function tries to check that you did so.

 You can run this on a generic function or on a module:
 * `check_return_types(istext)`